Efficient Shortest Paths in Scale-Free Networks with Underlying Hyperbolic Geometry: Bidirectional Breadth-First Search

 \subsubsection{Search Space in the First Phase}

-To bound the size of the search space in the outer band, we make use of the network geometry in the following way.
+To bound the size of the search space in the outer band, we make use of the geometry in the following way.
 For two vertices in the outer band to be adjacent, their angular distance has to be small.
 Moreover, the number of exploration steps is bounded by the diameter of the graph.
 Thus, the maximum angular distance between vertices visited in the first phase cannot be too large.
-Note that following lemma restricts the search to a sublinear portion of the disk, which we later use to show that also the number of explored edges is sublinear.
+Note that the following lemma restricts the search to a sublinear portion of the disk, which we later use to show that also the number of explored edges is sublinear.

-\begin{lemma} With high probability, all vertices a BFS on a hyperbolic random graph explores before finding a vertex with radius at most $\rho = \frac{1}{\alpha}(\log n - \log\log n)$ lie within a sector of angular width $\mathcal{\tilde O}(n^{1-1/\alpha})$. \end{lemma} \begin{proof} For an illustration of the proof see Figure~\ref{fig:outerBand}~(left).
+\begin{lemma} With high probability, all vertices that a BFS on a hyperbolic random graph explores before finding a vertex with radius at most $\rho = \frac{1}{\alpha}(\log n - \log\log n)$ lie within a sector of angular width $\mathcal{\tilde O}(n^{-(1/\alpha-1)})$. \end{lemma} \begin{proof} For an illustration of the proof see Figure~\ref{fig:outerBand}~(left).
 Recall from Section~\ref{sec:preliminaries} that $\theta(r_1, r_2)$ denotes the maximum angular distance between two vertices of radii $r_1$ and $r_2$ such that they are still adjacent.
-As this angle increases with decreasing radii, $\theta(r_1, r_2) \le \theta(\rho, \rho)$ holds for all vertices in the outer band $D_\rho^R$.
+Since $r_1$ and $r_2$ only appear as negative exponents in the expression for $\theta(r_1, r_2)$ (see Equation~\eqref{eq:maxAdjacentAngle}), this angle increases with decreasing radii.
+Thus, $\theta(r_1, r_2) \le \theta(\rho, \rho)$ holds for all vertices in the outer band $D_R|_\rho^R$.

-Now assume we start a BFS at a vertex $v \in D_\rho^R$ and perform $d$ exploration steps without leaving the outer band $D_\rho^R$.
+Now assume we start a BFS at a vertex $v \in D_R|_\rho^R$ and perform $d$ exploration steps without leaving the outer band~$D_R|_\rho^R$.
 Then no explored vertex has angular distance more than $d\theta(\rho, \rho)$ from $v$.
 Thus, the whole search space lies within a disk sector of angular width $2d\theta(\rho, \rho)$.
-The number of steps $d$ is at most poly-logarithmic as the diameter of a hyperbolic random graph is poly-logarithmic with high probability~\cite{DBLP:conf/icalp/FriedrichK15}.
+The number of steps $d$ is at most poly-logarithmic as the diameter of a hyperbolic random graph is poly-logarithmic with high probability~\cite{fk-dhrg-18}.
 Using Equation~\eqref{eq:maxAdjacentAngle} for $\theta(\rho,\rho)$, we obtain

 which proves the claimed bound. \end{proof}